versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 * mediasoup assumes `reducedSize` to always be `true`.
 </div>

-#### RTCRtpCodecCapability
+#### RtpCodecCapability
-{: #RTCRtpCodecCapability .code}
+{: #RtpCodecCapability .code}

 Provides information on the capabilities of a codec within the RTP capabilities.
 The list of media codecs supported by mediasoup and their settings is defined in the [supportedRtpCapabilities.js](https://github.com/versatica/mediasoup/blob/v3/lib/supportedRtpCapabilities.js) file.

-Exactly one `RTCRtpCodecCapability` will be present for each supported combination of parameters that requires a distinct value of `preferredPayloadType`.
+Exactly one `RtpCodecCapability` will be present for each supported combination of parameters that requires a distinct value of `preferredPayloadType`.
 For example:

 * Multiple H264 codecs, each with their own distinct "packetization-mode" and "profile-leve-id" values.